YeeTheDev/ZigZagMayhem/README.md

 2. Singleton Pattern

-	In this case I wanted to play a little bit with sealed classes and a way to create singletons in a much more tidy way.
-Instead of having a class in the hierarchy, I created a class that keep track of all the items that aren't supposed to be destroyed on load, you can even remove them from the list so you can destroy them if the need is there.
-I also like having certain control in the hierarchy and having to add a "Singleton Creator" class allows for a more tidy approach than simply having a list of object to spawn and not destroy on load.
+	In this case I wanted to play a little bit with sealed classes and a way to create singletons.
+Instead of having a class in the hierarchy, I created a class that keeps track of all the items that aren't supposed to be destroyed on load, you can even remove them from the list so you can destroy them if the need is there.

 	The big downside is that I used strings to check, but I suppose you could use types instead, like checking if there's another "PlayerController" in there and act accordingly.